StackVista/stackstate-docs/use/checks-and-monitors/about-checks-and-monitors.md

 ### Monitor results

-The same as for Checks, Monitor results are in the right panel **Selection details** tab under the **Health** section when information about an element is displayed:
+The same as for checks, monitor results are in the right panel **Selection details** tab under the **Health** section when information about an element is displayed:

 ![Monitor result panel](../../.gitbook/assets/v50_monitor_result.png)

 The result panel displays among other information:

-- a **health state** produced by the associated Monitor, along with the time it has been updated,
+- a **health state** produced by the associated monitor, along with the time it has been updated,
 - **optional metric charts** of the data that resulted in this health state being generated,
-- the name of the Monitor associated with this result.
+- the name of the monitor associated with this result.

-The context menu of a Monitor result panel (...) allows for inspecting of the Monitor definition:
+The context menu of a monitor result panel (...) allows for inspecting of the monitor definition:

-- **Show monitor definition** - opens a modal window containing the full Monitor definition associated with this result.
+- **Show monitor definition** - opens a modal window containing the full monitor definition associated with this result.

 ## See also
 * [Health Synchronization](../../configure/health/health-synchronization)